강의

 This lecture explains how MCU developers can effectively use TRACE32.

-Over 14 years of resolving various crash issues, I have used TRACE32 to solve countless challenging problems (crashes, lockups, watchdog resets, hardware bugs).
-Like a knight in medieval times who sleeps holding his armor the night before a one-on-one duel, I have even slept holding TRACE32 equipment during business trips.
+Over 14 years of solving various crash issues, I have resolved countless challenging problems (crashes, lockups, watchdog resets, hardware bugs) using TRACE32.
+Like a knight sleeping with his armor the night before a medieval one-on-one duel, I have even slept holding TRACE32 equipment during business trips.
 This is because TRACE32 equipment is like armor that protects a knight for embedded system developers.

-With the hope that embedded system developers who are still working overtime would suffer less, I conducted a TRACE32 debugging seminar targeting embedded developers and managers.
+With the hope that embedded system developers who are still working overtime would have less hardship, I conducted a TRACE32 debugging seminar targeting embedded developers and managers.
 However, I heard the following complaints.

 • Administrator's perspective: Even when we purchase TRACE32 licenses for developers, they don't use them effectively.
 (Reason: Developers don't know how to properly utilize TRACE32)